 In cities around the world ride sharing is increasing pollution (studies show Uber has increased total urban miles driven by 25% or more) and serving as fiendishly clever mechanism for funneling money to the wealthy but it is safe, convenient and cheap (temporarily – as the competition is eliminated prices rise quickly).

 In Costa Rica Uber and other alternative taxi services are still searching for a way to fit in and recently risks to Uber and Lyft riders in paradise have escalated.

-Generally the police ignore Ubers but every couple of months political pressure from the taxi driver’s union prompts an enforcement surge.
-The police either request fake rides (entrapment is perfectly acceptable) or identify Ubers by watching for pickups and then impounding the car by confiscating the license plates.
+Most of the time the police ignore Ubers but political pressure from the taxi driver’s union prompts occasional enforcement surges.
+The police either request fake rides (entrapment is perfectly acceptable) or identify Ubers by watching for pick ups and then impound the car by confiscating the license plates.

 Normally the passengers are told they are “free to go” – in other words left stranded on the side of the road sitting on their suitcases – however, in one recent case two Dutch tourist’s passports were taken and they were questioned and informally “detained” for more than an hour causing them to miss their flight.

 The main opponents to ride sharing in Costa Rica are taxi drivers.
 Several times they’ve set up road blocks or organized hundreds of cabs to slow drive or stop blocking highways and main thoroughfares.
 Confrontations and even violence has accompanied some of the protests.